nitpickity/tacky/README.md

     }
 }

-// sometimes when you update a protobuf file, you want to be sure you actually remember to write that new field. since tacky lifts the schema to the rust type level, you can use that ZST to make sure you have exhaustive coverage;
-fn serialise_exhaustive_tacky(data: &Data) {
+// sometimes when you update a protobuf file, you want to be sure you actually remember to write that new field. since tacky lifts the schema to the rust type level, you can use that ZST type to make sure you have exhaustive coverage at compile time. fn serialise_exhaustive_tacky(data: &Data) {
     let mut buf = Vec::new();
     let mut writer = StatDataWriter::new(&mut buf, None);

-    let StatsData {
+    let _schema =  StatsDataSchema {
         paths: writer.paths(&data.paths),
         durations: writer.durations(data.durations.iter().map(|dur| dur.as_secs_f64()))
         ips: writer.ips(data.ips.iter().map(|ip| ip.to_string()))
-    }
+    };
 }

 ```